What is a charter school?

 In Delaware, the state Board of Education (or any school district) can authorize a charter school; Gateway is authorized by the state.
 The "charter" -- established between the authorizer and the charter school -- documents the purpose of the school including mission, goals, methods, and measures of success.
 The charter school must apply every five years to renew its right to operate as a public school.

 Where is Gateway Lab School located?

-Are students required to wear uniforms?
+Are Gateway students required to wear uniforms?

 Are meals provided?

-Is bus service provided to the school?
+Is bus service provided?

-What opportunities does GLS have for parent involvement?
+What opportunities exist for parent involvement?

 There are many opportunities for parent involvement at Gateway Lab School, including:

 Parent Advisory Committee (PAC) - PAC membership includes Gateway parents and teachers.
 The PAC assists Gateway's instructional leadership staff with operating, planning, and evaluating the school's curricular and instructional practices.
 The PAC provides assistance and advice -- all decisions about curriculum and instructional practices will be the responsibility of the school leader.
 The PAC may also be asked to help bring in participants as needed to focus on particular topics such as school climate, parent relations, community relations, school improvement planning, problem solving, or other efforts as needed.

 Gateway Friends & Family (GFF) PTO - GFF is the school's parent / teacher / community organization.
 GFF supports Gateway in numerous ways, such as: fundraising, volunteer efforts, parent support, community relations, and teacher appreciation.